DotNetToscana/See4Me/README.md

 # Introducing See4Me

 *See4Me* is a cross-platform app that shows how [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services) work.
 Just start the app, point the smartphone to a subject and tap: in a few instants, the app will describe and speech what it sees.
 Moreover, if it recognizes one or more people, it tries to detect their ages and emotions.
-The app is also able to automatically translates descriptions using [Microsoft Bing Translator](https://www.microsoft.com/en-us/translator/products.aspx).
+The app is also able to automatically translate descriptions using [Microsoft Bing Translator](https://www.microsoft.com/en-us/translator/products.aspx).

 **Getting started**